The Garden Grazer

 Instructions

-• In a stockpot over medium-high heat, sauté onion and carrot for about 7-8 minutes.
+• In a stockpot over medium-high heat, sauté onion, carrot, and celery for about 8 minutes.
 (I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

-• When onion is translucent, add garlic and Italian seasoning.
+• When onion is translucent and softened, add the garlic and Italian seasoning.
 Stir and sauté 1 minute.

-• Add vegetable broth, diced tomatoes, and tomato sauce.
+• Then add the vegetable broth, diced tomatoes, and green beans.
 Increase heat and bring to a light boil.

-• When lightly boiling, add kidney beans (rinsed and drained), pasta, and green beans.
+• When lightly boiling, add the kidney beans (rinsed and drained), pasta, and bay leaf.
 Stir and return to a light boil.

-• Then reduce heat, cover, and simmer for about 10-12 minutes or until pasta and green beans are tender.
-Turn off heat and stir in fresh parsley and apple cider vinegar, if using.
+• Then reduce heat, cover, and simmer for about 10-12 minutes or until the pasta is tender.
+Turn off the heat and remove the bay leaf.
+Then stir in the fresh parsley and apple cider vinegar, if using.
 Salt and pepper to taste.
+(The soup will continue to thicken as it sits and the pasta soaks up more broth.)

 Notes

-Vegetables: Add spinach, kale, zucchini, celery, sweet corn, peas, broccoli, cauliflower, potato, etc.
+Vegetables: Add spinach, kale, zucchini, sweet corn, peas, broccoli, cauliflower, potato, etc.

 For gluten-free: Use your favorite GF pasta.
-Most often I use Field Day brand.
+Most often I use Jovial brand.
 (Or you could substitute about 1/3 cup dry quinoa for the pasta instead.)

 Yield: Recipe makes about 12 cups soup.